adinn/balloon/README.md

            . . .

-The agent will write memory management summary stats to file .balloonstats.log in the current working directory.
+The agent will write memory management summary stats to file app-root/data/.balloonstats.log in the current working directory.

 Configuring
 -----------